 Of course there were other circumstances more fundamental than a stable scandal that brought about the decline of the matinees.
 As Henry Ford provided Americans with mass-produced affordable cars, thousands of once loyal horse-citizens were seduced into plush comfortable seats behind a steering wheel and no longer needed their horse.
 Some car dealers, wanting to make a sale, would even take your old driving horse as a trade-in.
 The market became flooded with cheap horses, causing the breeding industry to reel.

 Harness racing's problems were intensified by America entering the first World War, causing many men to withdraw themselves and their horses from the sport.
 Among those quitting was C.K.G.
 Billings: matinee racing's chief supportor.
 He sent his treasury of trotters to the sales ring in 1917 and turned his stock farm at Curles Neck, VA over to the government for military uses.
 The only horse he kept for personal use was Uhlan, 1:58m.
-The horse Uhlan The sport of harness racing was in a deep recession and matinee racing was almost non-existent during mid-teens and early 1920's.
+The sport of harness racing was in a deep recession and matinee racing was almost non-existent during mid-teens and early 1920's.

 However, there were a few bright spots for matinee racing post-WWI.
 A few organizations such as the Metropolitan Driving Club of Boston, MA, the Goshen Driving Club of NY, the Road Association of NJ, and the Nassau Driving Club of Long Island, NY (made up of men from the East Coast Polo set trying their hand at trotters), managed to continue their matinees, though on a smaller scale.
 It was also during this period that amateur harness racing brought in a new participant: the lady driver.
 The restrictive social codes of American society had lifted and American women were reveling in new found freedoms.